 Certification to ISO 50001 and SEP not only yields significant benefits, but also shows what a forward-looking organization can accomplish when it makes energy management a priority.
-The implementation of the ISO 50001 energy management system enable an organization to institutionalize policies, procedures, and tools to systematically track, analyze, and continually improve energy performance, including energy procurement and consumption.
+The implementation of the ISO 50001 energy management system enables an organization to institutionalize policies, procedures, and tools to systematically track, analyze, and continually improve energy performance, including energy procurement and consumption.

 Certification proves that an organization’s energy management system meets the requirements of ISO 50001 and shows the public that it is committed to energy management.
 This gives customers, stakeholders, employees and management confidence that the organization is saving energy.
 It also helps to ensure that the energy management system is working throughout the organization.
 Another advantage of a certification is its emphasis on continual improvement.
 By certifying and recertifying to ISO 50001, the organization will develop a culture that prizes energy efficiency and ensures that the organization will continue to get better at managing its energy.